BootUp PD Selects Savita Raj as New Chief Executive Officer

 Coding should be elementary – everywhere.
 But today, many schools across the nation are not teaching their students an essential, creative, and collaborative literacy – the ability to code.
 Worse, even as the popularity of coding grows, the equity gap is growing even faster.

 BootUp empowers all elementary students by immersing them in practical and imaginative curricula that extends beyond coding.
-Our professional development initiatives give students access to important 21st-century skills – particularly girls and underrepresented minority students.
-With BootUp Professional Development, now, coding is elementary.
+Our professional development initiatives give students access to important 21st-century skills – particularly girls and underrepresented students of color.
+With BootUp Professional Development, coding is elementary for everyone.